kumareshdey/ProApply/README.md

-# ProApply - Smart Resume & Cover Letter Generator
+# ProApply - AI Powered JD Based Resume \& Cover Letter Generator

 An AI-powered application that helps you create and customize resumes and cover letters optimized for specific job descriptions.